Visits with relatives and friends

 2 Rehabilitation and Transition Permits (s 57B).

 Such permits are allowed for purposes relating to the prisoner’s physical fitness or education; or for the administration of criminal justice.
 More specifically, a corrections administration permit may be issued for purposes relating to the following:

 • the prisoner’s health;

-• contact with a Department of Human Services worker (for intellectually disabled prisoners);
+• to contact a Victorian Government Department of Health and Human Services (DHHS) worker (for intellectually disabled prisoners);

 • to visit a person with whom the prisoner has a long-standing personal relationship if that person is seriously ill or in acute personal need;